alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 at compile time, they can be staged without altering user experience.
 This is a rare example of staging "for free."

+[JWC can we also say that this is an instance of two-level metaprogramming?
+It's a metaprogram that generates metaprograms!]

 >  Q2) Can you elaborate on the end-to-end effectiveness of your proposed solution?